HPV in men: carrier status, sperm, and fertility

 Treat co-infections

-Attention to accompanying genital infections is important.
+Attention to additional genital infections is important.

 Work together as a couple

 HPV is a joint problem.
 Discuss the situation openly with your partner and tackle it together.
-This prevents reinfection and strengthens your chances of recovery.
+This prevents re-infection and strengthens your chances of recovery.

 Do you want to tackle the HPV virus as a couple?